11ty/eleventy-base-blog/README.md

 - `about/index.md` is an example of a content page.
 - `blog/` has the blog posts but really they can live in any directory.
 They need only the `post` tag to be included in the blog posts [collection](https://www.11ty.dev/docs/collections/).
-- Use the `eleventyNavigation` key in your front matter to add a template to the top level site navigation.
+- Use the `eleventyNavigation` key (via the [Eleventy Navigation plugin](https://www.11ty.dev/docs/plugins/navigation/)) in your front matter to add a template to the top level site navigation.
 This is in use on `index.njk` and `about/index.md`.
-  - This makes use of the [Eleventy Navigation plugin](https://www.11ty.dev/docs/plugins/navigation/)
-- Content can be any template format (blog posts needn’t be markdown, for example).
-Configure your supported templates in `eleventy.config.js` -> `templateFormats`.
+- Content can be in _any template format_ (blog posts needn’t exclusively be markdown, for example).
+Configure your project’s supported templates in `eleventy.config.js` -> `templateFormats`.
 - The `public` folder in your input directory will be copied to the output folder (via `addPassthroughCopy` in the `eleventy.config.js` file).
 This means `./public/css/*` will live at `./_site/css/*` after your build completes.
 - The blog post feed template is in `feed/feed.njk`.
-This is also a good example of using a global data files in that it uses `_data/metadata.json`.
+This feed also uses the global data file at `_data/metadata.json`.
 - This project uses three layouts:
   - `_includes/layouts/base.njk`: the top level HTML structure
   - `_includes/layouts/home.njk`: the home page template (wrapped into `base.njk`)